damalis/full-stack-nginx-yii-for-everyone-with-docker-compose/README.md

 #### Website

-You should see the "Congratulations!" page in your browser.
+You should see the "Hello!" page in your browser.
 If not, please check if your PHP installation satisfies Yii's requirements.

 ```
 https://DOMAIN_NAME